eyebrowkang/wgquick/README.md

 make build
 # outputs to web/dist with main.wasm + wasm_exec.js alongside the bundle
 ```

+The combination of `-trimpath` and `-ldflags="-buildid="` removes build metadata so identical sources produce identical `main.wasm` binaries.

 Deploy the contents of `web/dist` at https://wgquick.com/.
 The dist folder already includes `main.wasm` and `wasm_exec.js` under the same CSP rules.